AdesholaAfolabi/audience-lookalike/README.md

 # audience-lookalike
 This README documents the steps that are necessary to get the lookalike application up and running.
+The lookalike application is an unsupervised machine learning  algorithm that helps to identify audiences that are similar to a seed audience (usually the replica you want to create) for digital campaign purposes.

 ### What is this repository for? ###